ag-sc/QALD/7/README.md

 The qald7-train-largescale dataset was created by replacing the QALD1 to QALD5 question's instance data, mostly but not limited to named entities, by another random instance data of the same DBpedia class.
 The instance data was replaced in both the question and the query.
 Queries that did not give a proper result were removed.

 ## QALD-7-train-multilingual-wikidata dataset

+The qald-7-train-multilingual-wikidata dataset was created based on the qald-6-test-multilingual dataset from QALD-6.
+We took the questions and gold standard queries created for DBpedia and formulated corresponding queries to answer these questions from Wikidata.
+Due to different schema and data structure of Wikidata, some questions could not be answered using Wikidata.
+We replaced these questions with the ones taken from qald-6-train-multilingual.
+The gold standard answers were generated using the Wikidata dumps from 09-01-2017 (https://dumps.wikimedia.org/wikidatawiki/entities/20170109/).